Agora-wireless/Agora/README.md

    * Modify `data/bs-iris-serials.txt` and `data/bs-hub-serial.txt` by adding
      serials of your RRU Irises and hub, respectively.
    * Run `./build/agora data/bs-ul-hw.json`.

+## Running performance test
+To test the real-time performance of Agora for processing 64x16 MU-MIMO with 20 MHz bandwidth and 64QAM modulation, we recommend using two servers
+(one for Agora and another for the emulated RRU) and DPDK for networking.
+In our experiments, we use 2 servers each with 4 Intel Xeon Gold 6130 CPUs.
+The servers are connected by 40 GbE Intel XL710 dual-port NICs.
+* **NOTE**: We recommend using at least 10 GbE NIC and a server with more than 10 cores for testing real-time performance of 8x8 MU-MIMO.
+If you do not have a powerful server or high throughput NICs, we recommend increasing the value of `--frame_duration` when you run `./build/sender`, which will increase frame duration and reduce throughput.

+To process 64x16 MU-MIMO in real-time, we use both ports of 40 GbE Intel XL710 NIC with DPDK to get enough throughput for the traffic of 64 antennas.
+(**NOTE**: For 100 GbE NIC, we just need to use one port to get enough thoughput.)

+To reduce performance variations, we did the following configurations for the server that runs Agora:
+  * **NOTE**: These steps are not strictly required if you just wanted to try out Agora and do not care about performance variations.
+  * Disable Turbo Boost to reduce performance variation by running `echo "0" | sudo tee /sys/devices/system/cpu/cpufreq/boost`
+  * Set CPU scaling to performance by running
+    `sudo cpupower frequency-set -g performance`,
+    where cpupower can be installed through
+    `sudo apt-get install -y linux-tools-$(uname -r)`
+  * Turn off hyper-threading.
+We provide an example bash script (scripts/tune_hyperthread.sh), where the core indices are machine dependent.
+  * Set IRQ affinity to direct OS interrupts away from Agora's cores.
+    We direct all the interrupts to core 0 in our experiments.
+	  We provide an example bash script (scripts/set_smp_affinity.sh), where the IRQ indices are machine dependent.

+The steps to collect and analyze timestamp traces are as follows:
+  * For Intel NICs, recompile code with `cmake -DUSE_DPDK=1 -DUSE_MLX_NIC=0 ..; make -j`;
+  For Mallenox NICs, recompile code with `cmake -DUSE_DPDK=1 -DUSE_MLX_NIC=1 ..; make -j`.
+  * We use data/tddconfig-sim-ul.json for uplink experiments and data/tddconfig-sim-dl.json for downlink experiments.
+    In our [paper](#documentation), we change “antenna_num”,  “ue_num” and “symbol_num_perframe”
+    to different values to collect different data points in the figures.
+  * Run Agora as a real-time process (to prevent OS from doing context swithes) using `sudo LD_LIBRARY_PATH=${LD_LIBRARY_PATH} chrt -rr 99 ./build/agora data/tddconfig-sim-ul.json`.
+    (**Note**: Using a process priority 99 is dangerous.
+Before running it, make sure you have directed OS interrupts away from cores used by Agora.)
+  * Run the emulated RRU using `sudo LD_LIBRARY_PATH=${LD_LIBRARY_PATH} ./build/sender --server_mac_addr=00:00:00:00:00:00 --num_threads=2 --core_offset=0 --conf_file=data/tddconfig-sim-ul.json --delay=1000 --enable_slow_start=$2`.
+  * The timestamps will be saved in data/timeresult.txt after Agora finishes processing.
+We can then use a [MATLAB script](matlab/parsedata_ul.m) to process the timestamp trace.
+  * We also provide MATLAB scripts for [uplink](matlab/parse_multi_file_ul) and [downlink](matlab/parse_multi_file_dl) that are able to process multiple timestamp files and generate figures reported in our [paper](#documentation).

 ## Contributing to Agora
 Agora is open-source and open to your contributions.
 Before contributing, please read [this](CONTRIBUTING.md).